A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare enrollment in Florida

 For most people, Medicare coverage enrollment happens when they turn 65.
-But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have ALS or end-stage renal disease.
-Individuals in these situations are eligible for Medicare benefits even if they’re not yet 65 years old.
+But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have amyotrophic lateral sclerosis (ALS) or end-stage renal disease.

-Almost 9% percent of Medicare beneficiaries in Florida are eligible due to disability, while the other 91% are at least 65 and are eligible for Medicare due to their age.1 Nationwide, about 89% percent of Medicare beneficiaries are eligible due to age, while about 11% percent are eligible due to disability.4
+Almost 8% percent of Medicare beneficiaries in Florida are eligible due to disability, while the other 92% are at least 65 and are eligible for Medicare due to their age.1 Nationwide, almost 90% of Medicare beneficiaries are eligible due to their age, and the remaining 10% are eligible due to a disability.2

 background-image image-desktop image-mobile